Last updated on 3 December 2012

 Advice on the Fishery Products (Official Controls Charges) Regulations 2007 on how charges for the delivery of official controls for fishery products are applied.

-These guidance notes provide advice for enforcement authorities but they may also be of interest to food business operators.
-It is important to note that the guidance notes do not place any legal requirements on food business operators.
+This guidance does not place any legal requirements on food business operators.
 They explain the legal requirements that enforcement authorities must comply with in charging for official controls for fishery products.

 The Regulations provide for the continued enforcement of the requirement for food businesses to pay local food authorities a contribution towards the cost of carrying out hygiene inspection and analysis charges for fishery products landed directly in the UK from other countries.
 These direct landings of fishery products are not required to enter through controlled points of entry into the UK.
 These requirements are therefore necessary to monitor fishery products to ensure they meet EU hygiene standards and are fit for human consumption.